lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 The ID of the VOD or clip to download.
 Does not currently accept URLs.

 **-b/-\-beginning**
 Time in seconds to crop beginning.
-For example if I wanted a 10 second stream but only wanted the last 7 seconds of it I would use -b 3 to skip the first 3 seconds of it.
+For example if I had a 10 second stream but only wanted the last 7 seconds of it I would use `-b 3` to skip the first 3 seconds.

 **-e/-\-ending**
 Time in seconds to crop ending.
-For example if I wanted a 10 second stream but only wanted the first 4 seconds of it I would use -e 4 remove the last 6 seconds of it.
+For example if I had a 10 second stream but only wanted the first 4 seconds of it I would use `-e 4` to end on the 4th second.

 **-\-timestamp-format**
-Sets the timestamp format for .txt chat logs.
+(Default: Relative) Sets the timestamp format for .txt chat logs.
 Valid values are Utc, Relative, and None.

 **-\-embed-emotes**
-Embeds emotes into the JSON file so in the future when an emote is removed from Twitch or a 3rd party, it will still render correctly.
+(Default: false) Embeds emotes into the JSON file so in the future when an emote is removed from Twitch or a 3rd party, it will still render correctly.
 Useful for archival purposes, file size will be larger.

 **-\-bttv**
-BTTV emote embedding.
+(Default: true) BTTV emote embedding.
 Requires `-\-embed-emotes`.

 **-\-ffz**
-FFZ emote embedding.
+(Default: true) FFZ emote embedding.
 Requires `-\-embed-emotes`.

 **-\-stv**
-7TV emote embedding.
+(Default: true) 7TV emote embedding.
 Requires `-\-embed-emotes`.

 **-\-chat-connections**
-The number of parallel downloads for chat.
-Default 4.
+(Default: 4) The number of parallel downloads for chat.
 ## Arguments for mode ChatRender
 **-i/-\-input**
 Path to JSON chat file input.